Lupus (Systemic Lupus Erythematosus)

 One of the goals of controlling mild to moderate lupus symptoms is to prevent flares.
 You can:

-With good self-care, most people with lupus can keep doing their regular daily activities.
+With good self-care, most people who have lupus can keep doing their regular daily activities.

 It is important to learn about lupus so that you can understand how it might affect your life and how you can best cope with it.
 Also, help your family and friends understand your limitations and needs when your symptoms flare.
 Build a support system of family, friends, and health professionals.